bio-raum/FooDMe2/docs/usage.md

 #### `--cutadapt_options` [ default = "" ]
 Any additional options you feel should be passed to Cutadapt.
 Use at your own risk.

+### `--amplicon_min_length` [ default = 70 ]
+The minimum size an amplicon is expected to have.
+Data that falls below this threshold will be discarded.
+This option does not need to be touched for pre-configured primer profiles.

+### `--amplicon_max_length` [ default = 100 ]
+The maximum size an amplicon is expected to have.
+Data that lies above this threshold will be discarded.
+This option does not need to be touched for pre-configured primer profiles.